R-CUBE/k8s-custom-configmap/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+_**In the grand play of code, let’s make kindness our main function.
+After all, a little humor and a sprinkle of 'please' and 'thank you' never hurt anyone's development stack!**_

 ## Our Pledge

 In the interest of fostering an open and welcoming environment, we as